gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 - REV Control Hub + REV Expansion Hub
 - :term:`RC Phone <Robot Controller>` + REV Expansion Hub(s)

-.. important:: Beginning in the 2024-2025 season, an :term:`RC Phone <Robot Controller>` will no longer be legal to use as a Robot Controller.
-Teams will be required to use a REV Control Hub as their :term:`Robot Controller`.

 REV Control Hub + REV Expansion Hub
 -----------------------------------